neshoba78/jpierite-fabacademy/apr-26-input-devices.md

 Bas Withagen asked a question about the DHT11 humidity sensor and the getting the component to work/fit with the ATTiny45.
 Fiore Basile said that the sensor does work.
 There are up to a dozen libraries to support.
 Neil advocated for capacitance as a way to DIY a humidity sensor.

 Fiore Basile asked a question about the digital version of the MEMS microphone.
 This introduced the I2S protocol which seemed to be a "non-trivial" threshold for microcontrollers.
 Neil supposed that you may need to use an XMega board vs. an ATTiny.
 Working with the specific protocol would involve developing a codec.
 It is much simpler to use the analog version of MEMS and ust do the A to D conversion.
+Bas added that I2S is a fairly old protocol which was used for 52 speed CD-ROM players.

 #### Class Notes 2017

+The goal is to take a microcontroller board that is an original design, add a sensor, and measure something.
+This can be used toward the final project.

+We started by reviewing the ATTiny45 which is an eight pin AVR microcontroller.
+In the ATTiny45, there are multiple kinds of inputs.
+There are pins that read logic, high and low level.
+There's a comparator that reads the difference between two voltages.
+There's an A to D convertere that measures absolute voltage.
+There's a counter that measures time and events.
+To understand the assignment, a comprehensive review is required.

+Device communication is done through a serial interface.
+Installation on a host computer is required.
+PySerial through Node.js there are seevral options for a serial interface.
+Knowledge of bit timing is essential.
+Serial communication needs a 1% tolerance.
+To debug bit timing, the use of an oscilloscope is recommended.

+Time delay can be set in the C code.
+In the clocks section of the microcontroller datasheet, there is detail regarding the OSCAL register.
+You can send values to that register to make time go faster or slower.
+The simpler solution is to set values in the C code.
+In the example of a switch, resistors pull up on the signal while a switch pulls the signal down.

+For motion detection, there are pyroelectric sensors which measuring thermoradiation.
+A human body emits thermoradiation.
+Alternatively, Doppler radar is scaling down and can measure radio waves.

+Sonar detection, requires a good reflective surface.
+Fuzzy or angled surfaces will cause a fault.
+Applications for distance measuring can be found in sinks and toilets.
+An alternative to sonar is time-of-flight detection which measures the reflection of light back fr4om a relfective surface.
+Sonar can be good for measuring heights of liquids.
+Further reading into this subject, I found examples of trade off in regards to the Kinect sensor.
+Kinect I uses structured light.
+Kinect II uses time-of-flight which has a trade off between angled and dark surfaces.
+I thought of this because of recent articles about the applications of sensors and differing results with darker skinned people.
+The issue is with LED emission and whether or not a surface will reflect or absorb light which would cause a fault in detection.

+#### Sources

+Pöhlmann, Stefanie T. L. et al. “Evaluation of Kinect 3D Sensor for Healthcare Imaging.”
+Journal of Medical and Biological Engineering 36.6 (2016): 857–870.
+PMC.
+Web.
+10 Oct.
+2017.

+Smith, Adam.
+“These automatic soap dispensers don't work for black people.”
+Metro, 13 July 2017, metro.co.uk/2017/07/13/racist-soap-dispensers-dont-work-for-black-people-6775909/.